On $q$-real and $q$-complex numbers: -complex numbers

-satisfying Assumptions 1 and 2.
-Then $[\tau]_q$ is uniquely determined and is given by either of the formulas \eqref{form1},\eqref{form2}.
-More precisely, these are the formulas for imaginary $\tau$, where we use the principal branch of $F(a,b,c;z)$ on $(0,1)$ defined by the power series $\sum_{n\ge 0}\frac{(a)_n(b)_n}{(c)_nn!}z^n$, and the general case is obtained by analytic continuation (as in formula \eqref{tauq}). \end{theorem}
+and satisfies Assumptions~1 and~2.
+Then $[\tau]_q$ is uniquely determined and is given by either of the formulas \eqref{form1}, \eqref{form2}.
+More precisely, these are the formulas for imaginary $\tau$, where we use the principal branch of $F(a,b,c;z)$ on $(0,1)$, defined by the power series $\sum_{n\ge0}\frac{(a)_n(b)_n}{(c)_n\,n!}z^n$; the general case is obtained by analytic continuation, as in \eqref{tauq}. \end{theorem}